henypan/angular-one/Day3 Learning/note.md

 	will override the root scope one.

 4. Filter: by using a pipe '|' function, it will apply the filter to existing data.
+	a.
+Example: using "filter" based on the user input can achive key-stroke search.
 5. Angular JS data direction: model -> controller -> function